 The main reason that the church was constructed was to commemorate the Russian soldiers who died for the liberation of Bulgaria from nearly 500 years of Ottoman rule.

 The decision to build such a church was taken back in 1879 by the Constituent National Assembly in Turnovo.
 The politician Petko Karavelov was the man who lent the idea for it to be erected.

 The cathedral was originally to be built to match the level of the highest place in Turnovo – Tsarevets, where there are still ruins visible of the former palaces of the Second Bulgarian Kingdom (1190-1389).
 Ultimately, Sofia was chosen as the site of construction, because it had in the meantime become the new capital of the Knyazhestvo (princedom) Bulgaria.
 The construction of the church began in 1904 and was completed in 1912.
+It was done in a remarkable amount of time, considering the era in which it was constructed.
+It wasn’t like they had access to the equipment that we have now, as well as construction apps like Raken that can help them to keep to tight deadlines and marking their progress.
+It’s exceptional really.
 Total expenses for the project amounted to 5.5 million leva, most of which was donated by the local population.
 After the church was built, 23 Russian and 11 Bulgarian artists worked to paint the frescoes.